WOLFBED/dspx/README.md

 &nbsp;

 ## Future Features
+- NUMA-aware asyncio + io_uring reference implementation :: use numactl or libnuma to bind memory to a NUMA node
+- adjustable MAX_INFLIGHT to control how many simultaneous outstanding reads we allow grouping by file size to avoid comparing hashes across different sizes
+- use SQPOLL (IORING_SETUP_SQPOLL) to have submissions without syscalls
+- use O_DIRECT to avoid page cache and gives more deterministic behavior
+- use io_uring binding to expose a way to read into preallocated bytearray/mmap buffers and reuse those buffers, to eliminate extra allocations and GC pressure
+- spawn one process per NUMA node - this avoids Python GIL contention and allows memory + CPU affinity to be set per process
+- add settings: best for ssd, best for hdd, best fpr both, best for large RAM, best for more/less CPU cores --- and manual specifications
+- for collecting results use an on-disk key-value store (LMDB) or append-only files and then an external merge step
+- use O_DIRECT + aligned reads + preallocated posix_memalign buffers for minimal kernel copies
+- use IORING_SETUP_SQPOLL with an appropriately tuned SQ poll thread to obliterate syscall overhead on high QD
+- for multiple physical spindles, schedule disk access per-device (group files by device) to avoid head thrash across devices
+- replace python-level process spawning with a lightweight C supervisor that uses liburing directly and hands hashing work to worker threads in a tight loop (lowest overhead)
 - option to compress all:
   - audio files to opus
   - image files to avif or jxl